Is your Parent Teacher Organization (PTO) thinking about giving volunteer or teacher gift cards?

-In short, technically there isn’t a written rule against giving gift cards to teachers, even if your PTO is a 501c3.
+Technically there isn’t a written rule against providing gift cards to volunteers or teachers, even if your PTO is a 501(c)(3).

-But there are some issues with gift cards that should give you some pause about using them on the regular.
+But there are some issues that should give you some pause about using them on the regular.

 Please consult your tax attorney for the final word on this matter.